-Over 140 years in business has taught Helly Hansen the ever-growing importance of protecting the wild land their gear is created to exist in.
-They take a holistic approach to the production, use and end of life of their products and are committed to the conversation of water.
+Over 140 years in business has taught gear and outdoor clothing brand Helly Hansen the ever-growing importance of protecting the wild land their gear is created to exist in.
+They take a holistic approach to the production, use and end of life of their products and are committed to the conservation of water.

 Outdoor clothing and gear

 Norrona donates 1% of its revenue to sustainability-focused organisations, as well as supporting environmental efforts along its production.
 This is eco friendly outdoor kit that doesn't compromise on quality or function.

 Wild Rye use Bluesign certified fabrics or recycled materials wherever they can and are committed to high environmental and animal welfare and fair trade standards.
 As outdoor brands go, that's pretty commendable.
 They specialise in women's MTB apparel and used sustainable fabrics in most of their products.